talon-one/talon_go/docs/Coupon.md

 `func (o *Coupon) SetUsageCounter(v int32)`

 SetUsageCounter gets a reference to the given int32 and assigns it to the UsageCounter field.

+### GetDiscountCounter

+`func (o *Coupon) GetDiscountCounter() float32`

+GetDiscountCounter returns the DiscountCounter field if non-nil, zero value otherwise.

+### GetDiscountCounterOk

+`func (o *Coupon) GetDiscountCounterOk() (float32, bool)`

+GetDiscountCounterOk returns a tuple with the DiscountCounter field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasDiscountCounter

+`func (o *Coupon) HasDiscountCounter() bool`

+HasDiscountCounter returns a boolean if a field has been set.

+### SetDiscountCounter

+`func (o *Coupon) SetDiscountCounter(v float32)`

+SetDiscountCounter gets a reference to the given float32 and assigns it to the DiscountCounter field.

+### GetDiscountRemainder

+`func (o *Coupon) GetDiscountRemainder() float32`

+GetDiscountRemainder returns the DiscountRemainder field if non-nil, zero value otherwise.

+### GetDiscountRemainderOk

+`func (o *Coupon) GetDiscountRemainderOk() (float32, bool)`

+GetDiscountRemainderOk returns a tuple with the DiscountRemainder field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasDiscountRemainder

+`func (o *Coupon) HasDiscountRemainder() bool`

+HasDiscountRemainder returns a boolean if a field has been set.

+### SetDiscountRemainder

+`func (o *Coupon) SetDiscountRemainder(v float32)`

+SetDiscountRemainder gets a reference to the given float32 and assigns it to the DiscountRemainder field.

 ### GetAttributes